CultivateHQ/cultivateHQ.com/source/posts/2015-10-20-phoenix-elm-6.md

           [ text (toString seat.seatNo) ]
     ```

-    We're using a `let` block again to define a local function `occupiedClass` that will return "occupied" if the seat is occupied or "available" if it is not.
+    We're using a `let` block again to define a local function. `occupiedClass` will return "occupied" if the seat is occupied or "available" if it is not.
 We then use the `++` function to concatenate the result of calling `occupiedClass` with the existing class string.

 3. Now, if you go to your browser, you should be able to click on the seats and see them turn from gray to green and back again!